kubedb/docs/docs/guides/elasticsearch/cli/cli.md

 Flag `--output=wide` is used to print additional information.

 List command supports short names for each object types.
-You can use it like `kubedb get <short-name>`.
+You can use it like `kubectl get <short-name>`.
 Below are the short name for KubeDB objects:

 - Elasticsearch: `es`
 - Snapshot: `snap`